 Split Peas vs Peas:

 While green peas and split peas are both peas they differ on almost every level.
 They have different uses, textures and are even grown differently.
-Split peas are naturally vine ripened in the field and then harvested, clean and packaged.
-Fresh peas are harvested use a specially designed combine at the moment the pea ripens, they can also be hand picked.
-Fresh peas can be eaten raw while dried split peas need be cooked for approximately 30 minutes.
+Split peas are naturally vine-ripened in the field and then harvested, clean and packaged.
+Fresh peas are harvested using a specially designed combine at the moment the pea ripens, they can also be hand-picked.
+Fresh peas can be eaten raw while dried split peas need to be cooked for approximately 30 minutes.

 Split Peas vs Lentils: